In this article

 Besides federal and state taxes, LLCs and their members may be subject to additional taxes, including:

-• Self-employment tax: LLC members are considered self-employed by the IRS unless the business is set up for passive activity like real estate investment.
-As a result, LLC members must file for and pay self-employment taxes (including social security and Medicare taxes) using Schedule SE.
+• Self-employment tax: The IRS considers LLC members self-employed unless the business is set up for passive activity like real estate investment.
+As a result, LLC members must file for and pay self-employment taxes (including Social Security and Medicare taxes) using Schedule SE.
 The current self-employment tax rate is 15.3% of your net earnings from your LLC.

-• Payroll tax: LLCs with employees must collect and pay payroll taxes, including unemployment, social security, and Medicare taxes.
+• Payroll tax: LLCs with employees must collect and pay payroll taxes, including unemployment, Social Security, and Medicare taxes.
 As an employer, you’re responsible for paying unemployment taxes every quarter.
-Both you and your employees share in the payment of Medicare and social security taxes, which are done on a monthly or semiweekly basis.
+You and your employees share in the payment of Medicare and Social Security taxes, which are done monthly or semiweekly.

-• Sales tax: An LLC that sells taxable goods or services must collect sales tax from its customers, and pay that tax to the relevant state or local agency.
-Whether the goods or services you provide are taxable varies according to the state in which your LLC is registered and does business.
+• Sales tax: An LLC that sells taxable goods or services must collect sales tax from its customers and pay that tax to the relevant state or local agency.
+Whether your goods or services are taxable varies according to the state where your LLC is registered and does business.

 Should I pay myself a salary from my LLC?